MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Verify system requirements

-Before upgrading to Office 365 ProPlus, verify that your client computers meet or exceed the minimum system requirements.
+Verify that your client computers meet or exceed the minimum system requirements for installing Office 365 ProPlus.
 The Office 365 ProPlus requirements are the same as [the requirements for Office Professional Plus 2016](https://products.office.com/en-us/office-system-requirements#Office2016-suites-section).

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
 For more details, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623(v=exchg.150).aspx) and [System Requirements for Office server products](https://products.office.com/en-US/office-system-requirements).